karmada-io/website/docs/tutorials/workload-rebalancer.md

 > **Note:**
 >
-> Before guide started, we should install at least three kubernetes clusters, one is for Karmada control plane, the other two for member clusters.
+> Before following this guide, you should have created at least three kubernetes clusters, one will be used to host Karmada control plane, and the rest will be member clusters.
-> For convenience, we use [hack/local-up-karmada.sh](https://karmada.io/docs/installation/#install-karmada-for-development-environment) script to quickly prepare the above clusters.
+> For convenience, we use [hack/local-up-karmada.sh](https://karmada.io/docs/installation/#install-karmada-for-development-environment) script to quickly prepare the clusters mentioned.
 >
-> After the above command executed, you will see Karmada control plane installed with multi member clusters.
+> Once the script is executed, you will see Karmada control plane installed with multi member clusters.

 ## Tutorial

-### Step 1: create a Deployment
+### Step 1: Create a Deployment

-First prepare a Deployment named `foo`, you can create a new file `deployment.yaml` and content with the following:
+First, create a Deployment named `foo`, filling a new file `deployment.yaml` with the following content:

 <details>
 <summary>deployment.yaml</summary>